 KILL QUERYcould kill the statement subsequent to the one intended.
 (Bug #29969769)

-The error message reported when attempting to upgrade tables with invalid expressions for generated columns did not provided sufficient information.
+The error message reported for attempts to upgrade tables with invalid expressions for generated columns did not provide sufficient information.
 The error message now includes the generated column name and the expression used to create the generated column.
 (Bug #29941887, Bug #95918)

 Attempting to display an unresolvable view could result in a server exit rather than an error.
 (Bug #29939279)